qcodo/qcodo/_README.txt

 	* Any code generated form_draft page

-	To change this or for any new PHP scripts you want to write, simply make sure any PHP script that wants to utilize the QCodo Framework STARTS with: require(dirname(__FILE__) . '/../includes/prepend.inc.php');
+	To change this or for any new PHP scripts you want to write, simply make sure any PHP script that wants to utilize Qcodo STARTS with: require(dirname(__FILE__) . '/../includes/prepend.inc.php');
 	on the very first line.

-	NOTE that the "/../includes/prepend.inc.php" party may be different -- it depends on the relative path to the includes/prepend.inc.php file.
+	NOTE that the "/../includes/prepend.inc.php" part may be different -- it depends on the relative path to the includes/prepend.inc.php file.
 So if you have a docroot structure like:
 		/path/to/my/docroot/pages/foo/blah.php
 		/path/to/my/includes/prepend.inc.php
-	then in blah.php, the require line will be: require(dirname(__FILE__) . '/../../../includes/prepend.inc.php');
+	then in blah.php, the require line should be: require(dirname(__FILE__) . '/../../../includes/prepend.inc.php');

-	Note that if you move your .php script to another directory level, you may need to update the relative path to prepend.inc.php
+	Note that if you ever move your .php script to another directory level, you will need to update the relative path to prepend.inc.php